JetNoLi/go-router/IMPROVEMENTS.md

 * Clean Up File Reading
   * Make Consistent Flow
   * Use of AbsPath vs Relative in actual builds
-* Improve Env File Reading Flow
 * Setup Flow for DEBUG mode
 * Cleanup Logs
-* Review How Asset Paths are Passed, Perhaps Should be Tied to Context
 * Create Server Functionality in Router
 * Update ReadMe